eCook Meal

 GO RISOTTO!

 Boil the kettle.
 Dilute the stock with 400ml of boiling water.
 Place a pot over a medium heat with a drizzle of oil.
-When hot, sauté the diced onion for 3-4 minutes until softened.
+When hot, sauté the diced Onion for 3-4 minutes until softened.
 Then, add in 30g of butter.
-Once foaming, add in the rice and grated garlic and stir for 30-60 seconds until coated.
+Once foaming, add in the rice and grated Garlic and stir for 30-60 seconds until coated.
 Mix in the wine and simmer until evaporated.
 Add a ladleful of stock and allow it to be absorbed by gently simmering, stirring regularly.
 Only add the next ladle of stock when the previous one has been fully absorbed.
 Repeat this process for 20-25 minutes until the rice is cooked al dente.

 POP THE SEEDS & CRISP THE SAGE